-When running on the roads we use the pavement where possible, otherwise we run on the right-hand side of the road.
-The only exception to this is when “mustering” (see below).
+When running on the roads (rather than across the countryside), we normally use the pavement, When there is no pavement, we normally run on the right-hand side of the road, except when it is considered to be less safe of when “mustering” (see below).

 The person who has planned the route is the leader of the run and he or she is in charge.
 Only the Captain (or Vice-Captain) has the authority to over-rule the leader.

 The leader of the run will tell the front runners where the next muster point is and when it is reached each runner will turn and run back till they meet the slowest runner.
 Not just the faster runners but each runner except the last person.

 If we are running on the roads we muster without crossing sides, keeping well in to the left in single file.
 The runners who are being mustered for, should move away from the hedge to let the mustering runners come past on the inside.
 There are safety reasons for this manoeuvre, so please observe it.

 On winter/dark evenings, we try to stay on pavements but these can be narrow.
 When approaching a mustering point, run in single file and allow room for returning runners to come past.
 Give consideration and space to other pedestrians – a colony of bats approaching from behind could be intimidating for some, so try and pass on one side and with a warning shout.